 - The PhD Comprehensive Oral Examination is conducted by a committee, distinct for each student, consisting of 5 faculty selected by the Supervisor in consultation with the Director of Graduate Studies.
 This committee examines the candidate orally and, based on its assessment of the examination and the written proposal, as well as the student's academic record, recommends either that the student has passed the examination, or that he/she has failed but may retake the examination, or that the student must take a written examination, or that (in the case of a second failure) the student has failed and must withdraw from the doctoral program.
 The committee will provide the student with a written evaluation of the exam suggesting areas of the student's knowledge that need improvement and ways of improving that knowledge, such as guided reading or taking a formal course.

 - If a student chooses to retake the PhD Comprehensive Oral Examination he/she must submit a new written proposal, which may be a revised version of the original one, by the beginning of the following semester and take the oral examination before the end of that semester.
 Under most circumstances the examining committee will be the same as for the first examination.

 - A PhD student may back-track to the MSc program at any time.
-This MSc program is terminal (i.e., they cannot later enter the PhD program) at any time.
+This MSc program is terminal (i.e., they cannot later enter the PhD program).
 Courses taken in the PhD program are in this case creditable towards the MSc requirements provided they meet the criteria for the MSc program.

-- A student who fails the PhD Comprehensive Oral Examination may, on the recommendation of the Examining Committee, apply to transfer into a terminal MSc program (i.e., they cannot later enter the PhD program).
+- A student who fails the PhD Comprehensive Oral Examination may, on the recommendation of the Examining Committee, apply to back-track to a terminal MSc program (i.e., they cannot later enter the PhD program).
 Courses taken in the PhD program are in this case creditable towards the MSc requirements provided they meet the criteria for the MSc program.

 - A student in the MSc program is required to take at least 4 graduate courses (12 credits) during his/her 2 years of graduate study.